cadithealth/pyramid_controllers/README.rst

   pyramid.includes = pyramid_controllers

-or in code in your package's application initialization via:
+or with code in your package's application initialization via:

 .. code-block:: python